Mission Valley is the hub for Shopping Ctrs. Dining, Golf, Apartment Living & Hotels

 The big attraction here, is the Valley View Casino Center (1), formerly the San Diego Sports Arena, at 3500 Sports Arena Blvd.
 (619-224-4171).
 It is a year-round local attraction in more ways than one.
 Yes, it’s home to touring attractions like the ice follies, sports events, rodeos, family shows and rock concerts.

-Before the show, a nice place for bite and a drink is Brazil by the Bay, located behind the arena at 3676 Kurtz St. Authentic Brazilian food and great prices!
+Before the show, a nice place for bite and a drink is the world famous Phill’s BBQ at 3750 Sports Arena Blvd.
+(619-226-6333) Open daily 11 a.m. –10 p.m. you are a barbecue officinado be sure to dine here.
+It’s definitely everyone’s favorite.
+Brazil by the Bay, located behind the arena at 3676 Kurtz St. Authentic Brazilian food and great prices!

 Yet the biggest attraction is Kobey’s Swap Meet (1) (619-226-0650), which is located in the parking lot of the Sports Arena.
 This swap meet is the largest in the county.
 So don’t miss it!
 It is held every Fri.–Sun., 7 a.m.–3 p.m.
-Admission ranges ($1–$2).
+Admission is ($3). for adults and ($2) for seniors.
 Many vendors accept credit cards.
 See Shopping.
-Be sure to use their discount coupon online for admission.

 MISSION VALLEY WALKING AND DRIVING TOUR